canikwe/mytowne-frontend/notes.md

 + img default should be empty string and not null
 + title default should be an empty string as well
 + Add more validation messages as the user interacts with the site (i.e. New post created!
 Profle edited! etc.)
++ Fetch NewsFeed with the token, not with sorting through all posts
++ Validate current user before allowing PostTag updates, likes, or follows